benkozi/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

 Users will need to change the ``ACCOUNT`` variable in ``config.yaml`` to an account that they have access to.
 They will also need to indicate which ``MACHINE`` they are working on.
 Users may also wish to adjust other experiment settings.
 For more information on each task and variable, see :ref:`ConfigWorkflow`.

-If running on Orion or Hercules, users will need to change the data paths to :term:`ICs/LBCs` on the following lines in the ``task_get_extrn_*:`` sections of ``config.yaml`` by commenting out the Hera lines and uncommenting the Orion/Hercules lines:

 In addition to the UFS SRW fixed files, additional data files are required to run the smoke and dust experiment:

-   * ``fix_smoke``: Contains analysis grids, regridding weights, a vegetation map, and dummy emissions (used when no in situ emission files are available).
+   * ``fix_smoke``: Contains forecast grids, regridding weights, a vegetation map, and dummy emissions (used when no in situ emission files are available).
    * ``data_smoke_dust/RAVE_fire``: Emission estimates and Fire Radiative Power (FRP) observations derived from `RAVE <https://www.ospo.noaa.gov/products/land/rave/>`_ satellite observations.
 Additional RAVE data may be downloaded here for the last six months: https://www.ospo.noaa.gov/pub/Blended/RAVE/RAVE-HrlyEmiss-3km/.
 Note that SRW-SD uses 3-kilometer RAVE data files.

 When using the basic ``config.smoke_dust.yaml`` experiment, the usual pre-processing and coldstart forecast tasks are used, because ``"parm/wflow/prep.yaml"`` appears in the list of workflow files in the ``rocoto: tasks: taskgroups:`` section of ``config.yaml`` (see :numref:`Section %s <TasksPrepAQM>` for task descriptions).
 To turn on AQM *post*-processing tasks in the workflow, include ``"parm/wflow/aqm_post.yaml"`` in the ``rocoto: tasks: taskgroups:`` section, too (see :numref:`Section %s <TasksPostAQM>` for task descriptions).